The Fresh Egg blog

 Latest digital marketing news

-Using the Fresh Egg search intent spot check process, we will be judging how well the content meets my needs as a user and of those search engines.
+Using the Fresh Egg search intent spot check process, will be judging how well the content meets my needs as a user and of those search engines.

 First up, I decided to check out New Look and see how attractive their content was to someone planning a city break.